skeletonjoke/Hide_Reposts_on_Soundcloud/README.md

 - hide those ugly playlists which contain only one song.
 - There is a checkbox to enable and disable it instantly.

-But it doesn't remove the songs from the next playing songs (the thing in the right hand corner)
+But it doesn't remove the songs from the next playing songs (the thing in the right bottom hand corner)

 ![Screenshot](ReadMe/screenshot.png)